network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 probing connections in the same way.

-Beyond the difference in the latency of the load-generating connections and the separate connections, another element can provide additional information: Namely testing against different servers located in different places along the path will allow, to some extent, the opportunity to separate the network’s path in different segments.
+Beyond the difference in the latency of the load-generating connections and the separate connections, another element can provide additional information: Namely, testing against different servers located in different places along the path will allow, to some extent, the opportunity to separate the network’s path into different segments.
 For example, if the cable modem and a more distant ISP server are hosting responsiveness measurement endpoints, some localization of the issue can be done.
 If the RPM to the cable modem is very high, it means that the network segment